Health and SafetyDESERT INSTITUTE

 The desert area is a very dry location and requires proper hydration at all times.
 This is especially the case during the extremely hot months in the late spring to early fall.
 The general rule to follow is that if you’re sweating, you should be drinking at least 1 to 2 gallons (≈ 3.8 to 7.6 liters) of water per day.
 So bring an ample supply.

 Some of the hikes and climbs require a lot of calories to burn.
 This is especially the case with hikes that involve rock scrambling.
 Bring snacks with you just in case.
 To help the body retain water and replace the body’s electrolytes lost through sweating, salty snacks are recommended.

 UV levels in the national park can cause skin damage if proper protection is not applied.
-Wide-brimmed hat, light colored clothing, sunglasses, and clothes that fully cover arms and legs are a good way to avoid the damaging effects of the sun.
+A wide-brimmed hat, light colored clothing, sunglasses, and clothes that fully cover arms and legs are a good way to avoid the damaging effects of the sun.

 Do not feed the animals.
 Do not touch the animals.
 Leave any animal you find alone.
 Human interaction with the wildlife can cause the animals to become aggressive.
 There are several venomous animals in the park such as rattlesnakes and scorpions.
 Some animals carry diseases that can be dangerous to humans.
 The park is also home to creatures such as mountain lions.
 Most animals just want to be left alone.
 Be sure to educate yourself on the proper ways to avoid getting bit, stung, or sick.

 If it is raining, be prepared to avoid flooded roads.
 The water flow might seem tame, but a wave of fast-flowing water carrying debris might be just around the bend.
 If you see water flowing in a wash on the road, turn around and get to safety.
 This is true even if it doesn’t seem like it is raining anymore.
 It might be raining in the distance.
 It is safer to wait it out.